tacitknowledge/flip/README.md

 # Usage

 After you added the library to the project tree you have to integrate it.
-Firstly you should instantiate the com.tacitknowledge.flip.FeatureService object by using one of two default factories:
+Firstly you should instantiate the `com.tacitknowledge.flip.FeatureService` object by using one of two default factories:

-1. FeatureServiceReflectionFactory - which looks into the packages passed to the factory methods for required context providers and property readers.
+1. `FeatureServiceReflectionFactory` - as the name implies, it leverages capabilities of reflection to perform lookup process, identifying context providers and property readers defined withing the system.
-2. FeatureServiceDirectFactory - here you have to pass itself the context providers and property readers.
+2. `FeatureServiceDirectFactory` - this factory expects that required entities will be provided, leaving responsibility of initialization of `context providers` and `property readers` to the underlying DI framework, or to the developer.

 This factory almost is used to use with DI.

 After you started the feature service you have to place the invocations to feature service to obtain the feature state in that places of your code